nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 })();
 ```

-:book: The function inside the expression will now be invoked as immediately after it is parsed.
+:book: The function inside the expression will now be invoked immediately after it is parsed.
 It's an _Immediately Invoked Function Expression_, or IIFE for short.

 :pencil2: Try adding the code above to `exercise-4.js`, add a `console.log()` statement inside the IIFE and run the code.